 Example of a trigger: the selection icon in the input field

-Add button: This trigger can be useful if users need to add, for example, a product to a list.
-The dialog would help users select the product from a large product catalog.
-If the user clicked OK in the dialog footer toolbar, the product would then appear in the list.
+This trigger can be useful if users need to add an item to a list.
+For example, the dialog could help users select the product from a large product catalog.
+Clicking Select in the footer toolbar of the dialog adds the selected products to the list.

-The single-select version does not need an OK button in the footer toolbar because the selected entry is taken over and closed as soon as a user selects an item from the table.
+The single-select version does not need a Select button in the footer toolbar because the selected entry is taken over and closed as soon as a user selects an item from the table.
 If applicable, the entry is displayed in the field from which the dialog was triggered.
 Alternatively, a toast message can be shown if necessary.

 The multi-select version of the table select dialog provides checkboxes for users to choose multiple items.
 The blue infobar above the table indicates the number of selected items.
-The selection is taken over when the user closes the dialog via the OK button in the footer toolbar.
-Clicking or tapping Cancel closes the dialog without taking over the selected values.
+The selection is taken over when the user closes the dialog via the Select button in the footer toolbar.
+Clicking Cancel closes the dialog without taking over the selected values.

 Set the information provided in the table select dialog from top to bottom as follows:

 Use the following format for the dialog header: